 As the nation's leading voice for and advisor to regional initiatives, the Alliance for Regional Stewardship (ARS) is constantly examining the diverse contexts for regional problem solving, the changing nature of regional leadership and regional structure, the role and character of civic entrepreneurs and catalysts, and the lessons learned from both success and failure in regions around the country.

 Since its inception a decade ago, ARS has regularly published monographs on topics of interest to regional stewards, such as community decision-making, leadership development, regional governance, and more.
+These monographs are classic learning tools for those interested in regional stewardship.
+They are detailed, insider reports on the mechanics of regional cooperation with tons of "how-to" information that every chamber executive can use.
 The entire series of monographs is available for download free to members of ARS and ACCE.

 Click here to view a listing of monographs.